motherjones/cyoa/README.md

 Column headers for your google spreadsheet must be slug,    text,    connects to, connects text,   title,   background image, The connects to should be a | separated list of slugs which you want the page to connect to.
-The connets text should be a | separated list of what you want the connectors to read.
+The connects text should be a | separated list of what you want the connectors to read.
 If you like, you can designate a different character as the separator.
 Note that the order of the connects to and connects text must match.

+Wow.
+That's a bit to take in, isn't it.
+Why not look at <a href="https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdHRQUlVQcDBJRU44NFdzc3lIeElkQXc&output=html">an example of a spreadsheet that feeds a cyoa</a>.

 When you make the function, you can also feed in your options; in addition to how you want to separate your info, you can choose how the controls appear the controls are 'left', 'right', 'centered', and 'split' like so:
 ```html